0x4248/dmesg_server/README.md

 sudo sh start_server.sh
 ```

 You will need to be root to run the server as it needs to access the kernel log.
+If you don't then the server will fail to start.

 ## Licence